ossf/oss-compromises/README.md

 This is an attempt to create a comprehensive dataset of open source software compromises.
 The intention is to help parties that want prevent and mitigate open source software compromises.

 All contributions are welcome.
-Initial effort will focus only on collecting data related to open source software compromises that happen after October 1, 2022.
+Initial effort will focus only on collecting data related to open source software compromises that happen after November 1, 2022.
 This is an experimental effort.
-TODO: Elaborate

 ## Inclusion Criteria, or What is an Open Source Software Compromise?